 Nod!
 As you finally see what the heck she’s doing.

 I am pretty sure you have never seen anything like this.

 For those of us who are cheerfully working toward our first socks, this is the sort of next-level socking that we can aspire to.
 And it’s straight-up fun to see how a technique like this works.

 How to Get in on Boost Your Knitting

 Jen and Jim Arnall-Culliford have developed a way of learning new knitting skills that combines great designers, useful techniques, and beautiful yarns.

 Boost Your Knitting features a new project and a new technique each month, for the coming year.
 When you join Boost Your Knitting, digital patterns are delivered, month by month, to your Ravelry library.
-You can read all the details about signing up for the Boost Your Knitting book and yarn kits right here.

 We are thrilled to feature each month’s project and video tutorial here on MDK—the videos are worth watching no matter what.
 But we hope you’ll sign up for the full Boost Your Knitting series, because we think you’ll really enjoy it.